OnyxianWiki/onyxianwiki/docs/OnyxianCore/home.md

 - It increases the capabilities of all the plugins that use it
 - It reduces configuration work for server owners
 - It allows developers to interact or expand multiple Onyxian Plugins at the same time
-- It makes it easier to add & mantain new features that you can use.
+- It makes it easier to add & maintain new features that you can use.

 ## Learn more